cycle/docs/advanced/persist-repository.md

 ]));
 ```

-You can use repository now to create/update entity in your application:
+You can use the repository now to create/update entity in your application:

 ```php
 /** @var UserPersistRepository $users */